 Tests.
 There will be three tests during the term.
-These tests will be taken through CONNECT and will be comprised mostly of multiple choice and true/false questions.
+These tests will be taken ONLINE and will be comprised mostly of multiple choice and true/false questions.
 They will be timed and will be required to be taken by specific deadlines.
-Students will have only one (1) opportunity to take each test, and once they start them, the tests will close by the end of the allowed time, whether they have been completed or not.
-A student who fails to take test one or two by the deadline because of a valid, written emergency (as defined by the instructor) will be allowed to take it/them at a later date without any penalty.
+Students will have only one (1) opportunity to take each test, and once they start them, the tests will be collected by the end of the allowed time, whether they have been completed or not.
+A student who fails to take test one or two by the deadline because of a valid, written emergency (as defined by the instructor) will be allowed to take a make-up test without any penalty.
 Otherwise, if no written proof of valid emergency is provided, the student will be penalized 10% of the test grade.
-There is no provision for taking the final exam (test 3) past the specified deadline
+There is no provision for taking the final exam past the specified deadline.

 Course Project.
 There will be one individual course project.
-The project may be, at the option of the student, 1) a term paper on a topic selected by the student from the list provided in the instructions for the course project, OR, 2) a hypothetical financial plan (open the links included in the instructions for the course project unde the Orientation Module for specific instructions and details on requirements, sample format, etc).
+The project may be, at the option of the student, 1) a term paper on a topic selected by the student from the list provided below:

+Course project links FALL 2024